How to Write a Follow-Up Email After a Job Application

 Who to Send Your Email To

-If you absolutely cannot find the hiring manager’s direct email address, sending your follow-up to HR is better than not sending one at all.
-Address it to “Hiring Manager” or “HR Department” and personalize the message as much as possible.
+If you can’t find the hiring manager’s email, sending to HR is better than not sending at all.

 -

-A Clear and Concise Subject Line:
+A Clear Subject Line:

 - Example: “Following Up on Job Application - [Your Name] - [Job Title]”